Sing jazz: advanced

 What is the course about?

-This is the follow-on course to Sing jazz 3, also suitable for new students working at an equivalent level.
-This course is geared towards performance.
-We will study more advanced styles of jazz singing, song interpretation, solo presentation and relevant musicianship.
+This is a follow-on course to last term, suitable also for new students working at an equivalent level.
+On this performance based course, you will study advanced styles of jazz singing, song interpretation and arrangement, improvisation, solo presentation and relevant musicianship.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.